 In Sixth Grade Humanities, the focus is on the connection of these disciplines and choice.
-It is the year where you get to explore how reading, writing and history blend together.
+It is the year where students get to explore how reading, writing, and history blend together.

-Language Arts and History are kept fairly separate, but you are always using the skills you learn in one class for the other.
-For example, in a reading project based on Francisco Jimenez’ book The Circuit, you might look up some information about the lives of farmworkers in Coachella, California in order to write a letter to the Senator.
-Later, you will use the skills of internet research and note-taking again in order to get ready for your teaching lesson to Third graders about the benefits of shopping at a Farmer’s Market for History class.
+Language Arts and History are kept fairly separate, but students are always using the skills learned in one class for the other.
+For example, in a reading project based on Francisco Jimenez’ book The Circuit, they might look up some information about the lives of farmworkers in Coachella, California in order to write a letter to the Senator.
+Later, they might use the skills of internet research and note-taking again in order to get ready for their teaching lesson to Third Graders about the benefits of shopping at a Farmer’s Market for History class.

 Our first writing project is to make a class book of important recipes.
 By reading Olivia’s essay about Yaya’s Greek Spaghetti, Xela’s Pozole, or Louie’s Fried Chicken and Waffles, you not only get insight into the lives of your classmates, but you see the end result of building paragraphs to form an essay and word choice that allows readers to see what the author is describing.